 Of that night, he said, “That was a pretty gloomy night after the attack.
 The airmen who survived took to the hills.
 Their planes were gone and most of their ammunition.
 We had no casualties in our outfit (there was one casualty) although we were all ready for a parachute attack.
 But the 194th tankers took a heavy blow.
 They were ordered to surround the field when the attack came and the bombs caught them.”

 B and C Companies of the battalion remained at the airfield, while A Company was sent to the barrio of Dau.
 On the 10th and 13th, the tankers lived through two more attacks on the field.
-They finally received orders on December 21 to proceed north to Lingayen Gulf where the Japanese were landing troops.
+They finally received orders on December 15 and moved ten miles north of the airfield.
+On December 21 the two companies were ordered to proceed north to Lingayen Gulf where the Japanese were landing troops.

 On December 27, 1941, Albert was dispatched from a forward command post with a message for the commanding officer of C Company.
 While attempting to deliver the message, he was spotted by a Japanese plane.
 The pilot strafed him in an attempt to kill him.
 Both tires of his motorcycle were shot out and his oil tank was hit.
 Making his way on foot, Albert was next ambushed by the Japanese and wounded.
 In spite of his wounds, he continued his fight and was successful in delivering the message.